AlbaAlcaniz/snakeGame/README.md

 Once finished the game, I thought about some additional features: adding walls so that the game would be more difficult, add rotten apples which made you decrease in size, instead of increase in size, etc. So I started playing around, and I added all the improvements I could think of.

+You can compare those two files.
+The simple original one with the code copied from internet, and my code based on that one with all the additional features.

-I know the code is not perfect nor efficient.
-But due to it, I have learned good practices in Python, how to use GitHub, and improved my knowledge of object-oriented programming.
+I know that the code can be improved, but thanks to it, I have learned good practices in Python, how to use GitHub, and improved my knowledge of object-oriented programming.